-Checklists.
-Something that we all have made for a variety of reasons.
+We all have made checklists for a variety of reasons.
 Things you need to buy in the market?
 Checklist.
 Things you need to study the night before an exam?
 Checklist.
 Things you need to finish during a workout?
 Checklist.

-The concept is nothing new (and I kind of feel silly writing a whole post about it).
+The concept is not new.
 One of the many, many areas in life in which checklists are used are EIA studies.

 More specifically, checklists are prepared as part of the impact prediction step in the Scoping stage of EIA.
-This step follows the baseline study, and incorporates much of the data obtained from it.
-Basically, this impact prediction step is to understand which activities of the project is going to affect which environmental aspects in the study area.
+This step follows the baseline study, and incorporates most of the data obtained from it.
+This impact prediction step seeks to understand which activities of the project is going to affect which environmental aspects in the study area.

 This form of impact assessment forces the EIA team to think creatively.
 They are required to come up with all possible impacts a project can have.
 For example, let’s take a proposed oil drilling project.
 The drilling itself, is likely to have the following impacts-